Brotherta/wam-examples/README.md

 ### Creating Audio Node with WAM

-In order to give our custom wam processor, we will create a class that extends WAM, to give access to the custom audio node.
+To give our custom wam processor, we will create a class that extends WAM, to give access to the custom audio node.
 See [MyWam](example3/my-wam.js).

 Now that our host is initialized, we can create instances of the host and the plugins as follows.